swisscom/bugbounty/vulnerabilities/README.md

  * Reports from automated tools or scans without explanatory documentation
  * Missing Rate limiting without further security impact (e.g. brute-force not practical in reasonable time)
+ * Vulnerabilities lacking a plausible threat model, that present no tangible value or incentive for an attacker to exploit

 Moreover, in cases where we generally accept the security impact, we also exclude certain classes of vulnerabilities.